sethmlarson/virtualbox-python/README.rst

 =============

-*pyvbox* utilises the VirtualBox project's vboxapi to gain access to the underlying COM API primitives, which makes pyvbox compatible on systems where vboxapi is installed and functioning.
+*pyvbox* utilises the VirtualBox project's vboxapi to gain access to the underlying COM API primitives.
+Therefore, pyvbox is compatible on systems which have a running vboxapi.

 Change log
 ==========